FaizanAhmed0107/ContactManage/README.md

 1. Start the backend server:

     ```bash
-    cd backend
+    cd server
-    npm run server # if you have "server": "nodemon server.js" in scripts or npm start
+    npm run dev
     ```

 2. Start the frontend development server:

     ```bash
-    cd frontend
+    cd client
-    npm start  # or yarn start
+    npm run dev
     ```

-3. The frontend application should be accessible in your browser at `http://localhost:3000` (or the port specified by your React development setup).
+3. The frontend application should be accessible in your browser at `http://localhost:5173` (or the port specified by your React development setup).

 ## Contributing